aphroditemoon/hashing-collision/README.md

 ### ⭐ Thanks for checking out this project!

-If this project helped you learn hashing and collision handling, consider giving the repository a star.
+If this project helped you, consider giving the repository a star.

 </div>